Fransferdy/Super-Video-Decompression/README.md

-To demo the models created during this research, the following MPV Video Player is necessary: https://github.com/the-database/mpv-upscale-2x_animejanai It seems this player requires NVIDIA GPUs (we have not tested with other kinds of GPUs)
+To demo the models created during this research, the following MPV Video Player is necessary: https://github.com/the-database/mpv-upscale-2x_animejanai This player works better with NVIDIA GPUs but also work with Intel and AMD.

 The player implements a filter which can apply to current image frames ONNX runtime models.